 Rejection is powerful.
-You trust someone, and then—wha-bam, curve-ball!
+You trust someone, and then . . . wha-bam, curve-ball!
 Sometimes rejection is malicious; other times, you’re simply rejected out of convenience or preference, and your pain is accidental.
-Sometimes it’s wrong, and sometimes it isn’t—but either way, it hurts.
-How should we respond?
+Sometimes it’s wrong, and sometimes it isn’t, but either way, it hurts.
+When we’re feeling rejected, how should we respond?

-Self-pity is a decision you don’t need to make.
+1. Self-pity is a decision you don’t have to make.

-You can choose to linger long over the sucker-punch to your gut, or you can choose to grieve for a time—while looking up to Christ.
+When you’ve been rejected by a friend, you can choose to linger long over the sucker-punch to your gut, or you can choose to grieve for a time while looking up to Christ.
 Your identity isn’t found in man’s opinion of you; your identity is in Jesus.
 Bitterness must be given no wiggle-room to sprout.

 Your friends may turn you away, but Jesus promises never to forsake you.
 Your boyfriend may turn you away, but Jesus is always present and steadfast.
-Even the best of us aren’t aren’t wholly reliable, but Jesus is always 100% trustworthy.
+Even the best of us aren’t aren’t wholly reliable, but Jesus is always 100 percent trustworthy.

-Lies Young Women Believe author Nancy Leigh DeMoss always says this, and it’s so true.
+Lies Young Women Believe author Nancy DeMoss Wolgemuth says this often, and it’s so true.
 If you’ve been rejected, admit the pain.
 Then recognize it as an opportunity to experience a deeper, more dependent relationship with your most faithful Friend.
-I know it doesn’t feel like a “blessing,” and that’s okay; you don’t need to pretend it does.
+I know it doesn’t feel like a “blessing,” and that’s okay.
+You don’t need to pretend it does.
 You can simply rest in knowing that sweet spiritual fruit will come out of this if you will allow Him to work and heal.

-Look at it like a test.
-How you react to rejection will reveal what kind of character lurks under the surface.
+Look at this rejection like a test.
+Your reaction will reveal what kind of character lurks under the surface.
 Will you turn the other cheek?
 Will you accept it with grace, or will you fight back?
 When the other person has acted unwisely or sinned against you, will you extend forgiveness without strings attached?

-Depending on the situation, love may include things like: establishing appropriate boundaries, praying for him/her to thrive in Christ, and extending forgiveness and grace from your heart if you were wronged.
+Depending on the situation, love may include establishing appropriate boundaries, praying for him/her to thrive in Christ, and extending forgiveness and grace if you were wronged.
 In the situations where it isn’t wise to remain close (or, sometimes, in contact at all), it’s still important to continue desiring the other person’s spiritual good.
 Yep—even when they dropped the ball when it came to seeking your good.
-There are no strings attached to “love your neighbor as yourself.”
+There are no strings attached to loving your neighbor as yourself (Mark 12:31).